xcart/xcart-docs/_pages/kb_en/general_setup/installation/activating_your_license.md

 If you lost the email message with your license key and experience problems logging in to your HelpDesk account, please contact X-Cart's Customer Service at **[support@x-cart.com](mailto:support@x-cart.com)**.

 To activate your license, log in to the Admin area of your X-Cart 5 installation and submit your license key via the form for license activation (In X-Cart trial version, the form is available via all the same methods used to access the **Purchase a premium license key** button described above.
-If you have activated an X-Cart license previously, the license activation form is available only via the **Activate license key** button in the Installed Addons section or the **Activate license key** button in the Addons Marketplace).
+If you have activated an X-Cart license previously, the license activation form is available only via the **Activate license key** button in the Installed Addons section or the **Activate license key** button in the X-Cart App Store).
       ![xc5_licenses_enter_premium.png]({{site.baseurl}}/attachments/ref_qwhmJtqW/xc5_licenses_enter_premium.png)

 The license activation process will begin.
 As soon as it completed, a success message will be displayed at the top of the screen.